-HUSH® Control Feature
+Smoke HUSH[®] Control Feature

-The HUSH® feature has the capability of temporarily desensitizing the smoke alarm circuit for approximately 10 minutes.
+The HUSH feature has the capability of temporarily desensitizing the smoke alarm circuit for approximately 9 minutes.
 This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
-You can put your Smoke/CO Alarm in Hush® mode by pushing the test/reset button.
-If the smoke is not too dense, the alarm will silence immediately, the unit will verbally announce "HUSH MODE ACTIVATED!
-MODE HUSH ACTIVE", and the green LED will flash every 2 seconds for approximately 10 minutes.
+When the unit is in alarm you can put your Smoke/CO Alarm in HUSH mode by pushing the test/reset button.
+If the smoke is not too dense, the alarm will silence immediately, the unit will verbally announce "HUSH MODE ACTIVATED", and the green LED will flash every 2 seconds for approximately 9 minutes.
 This indicates that the smoke alarm is in a temporarily desensitized condition.